Oil Capital Historic District (Tulsa, Oklahoma): Tulsa Club Building

 The Tulsa Club was founded in 1925 as a social club for wealthy businessmen.
 The 11-story building, designed by Bruce Goff, was constructed in 1927 on the northwest corner of Fifth Street and Cincinnati Avenue, next to the Philtower Building.
 The Tulsa Chamber of Commerce owned 40 percent of the building and the club owned 60 percent.
 The Chamber of Commerce and other organizations used the lower five floors, while the Tulsa Club occupied the top six and a roof garden.
 The chamber sold its interest to the club in 1952, when it built a new building at 616 South Boston.
 The club abandoned the building in 1994.

 It is unclear when California investor C. J. Morony acquired the building.
 It is even less clear why.
 Space was never rented, but the building was allowed to deteriorate.
 Squatters moved and several fires were deliberately set inside.
 The city tried for seven years to get him to correct code violations, pay delinquent taxes and fees.

 Bruce Garrett bought the building for $400,000 in April 2013 at a sheriff's sale, and announced plans to renovate it, while preserving the early 20th-century design.

 A recent news article recounted that vandals took away door knobs, light fixtures, and practically anything else they could pry loose.
 They also covered the walls with graffiti.
 Fires were set three times in two weeks during April, 2010, damaging several rooms and disfiguring the exterior walls with scorch marks.
 In October, 2010, a more serious fire raged through the ballroom on the ninth floor, creating doubts that the building could be saved.

 Although most developers that had been interested in saving the building lost interest, a Tulsa construction company, the Ross Group, bought the structure in 2015 for $1.5 million.
 Promise Hotels, became an equity partner.
 These partners felt they could restore the building to usable condition for $24 million.
 By 2018, they realized the cost would be $33 million.
 After the hotel reopened in mid-June 2019, Pete Patel, CEO and President of Promise Hotels, told the Tulsa World that the final cost was about $36 million.
 He also added, “the most expensive hotel in Tulsa, if not in Oklahoma.”

 633 South Boston Building

 This building was designed by architect Robert Buchner to house the Tulsa office of Ponca City Savings and Loan Company, but has remained vacant for a number of years.
-The Tulsa Foundation for Architecture was interested in acquiring the building, intending to create a museum of blueprints and other drawings.
-However, the foundation was unable to raise sufficient funding and the idea was dropped.
+The Tulsa Foundation for Architecture relocated to building renaming it the Tulsa Center for Architecture and Design with a current intent on acquiring the building with a right of first refusal and rent credit in place towards the purchase.